SkeldJS/SkeldJS/README.md

 [![Build](https://github.com/skeldjs/SkeldJS/workflows/Build/badge.svg)](https://github.com/SkeldJS/SkeldJS/actions?query=workflow%3A%22Build%22)
 [![Docs](https://github.com/skeldjs/SkeldJS/workflows/Docs/badge.svg)](https://skeldjs.github.io/SkeldJS)

-## Read [here](https://skeldjs.github.io/SkeldJS/pages/Information/Client%20Authentication) if you are using or plan to use the @skeldjs/client package.
+## Read [here](https://skeldjs.github.io/SkeldJS/pages/Information/Client%20Authentication) if you are using or plan to use the @skeldjs/client package on official servers.

+## The SkeldJS server has been removed in favour of my other project, [Hindenburg](https://github.com/edqx/Hindenburg)

 SkeldJS is a JavaScript implementation of the Among Us protocol, featuring several different projects, written in TypeScript.

 The repository holds several key programs for automating development with Among Us.
-* **Server** - Host your own Among Us server, complete with plugins and a Server-as-a-Host solution.
 * **Client** - An Among Us client that allows you to host games, join games and act as a player programmatically.
 * **Proxy** - A proxy with both a programmable client and an electron client, to inspect and modify packets in detail.

-as well as a central `@skeldjs/skeldjs` package that contains an abstracted client API, with Redis support and multiple server nodes.

 The repository also hosts utility packages for the packages listed above, that you can use individually.
 * **State** - A state manager taking in both inbound and outbound packets.